ryanallen/words-of-my-perfect-teacher/README.md

 # <div align="center">CHAPTER TWO<br><i>The impermanence of life</i></div>

+> *Seeing this threefold world as a fleeting illusion,
+You have left this life's concerns behind like spittle in the dust.
+Accepting all hardships, you have followed in the footsteps of the masters of old.
+Peerless Teacher, at your feet I bow.*

+The way to listen to the teaching is as described in [Chapter One](#chapter-onethe-difficulty-of-finding-the-freedoms-and-advantages).
+The actual subject matter consists of seven meditations:
+1. the impermanence of the outer universe in which beings live,
+2. the impermanence of the beings living in it,
+3. the impermanence of holy beings,
+4. the impermanence of those in positions of power,
+5. other examples of impermanence
+6. the uncertainty of the circumstances of death,
+7. and intense awareness of impermanence.

 ## I. THE IMPERMANENCE OF THE OUTER UNIVERSE IN WHICH BEINGS LIVE
 ## II.
 THE IMPERMANENCE OF BEINGS LIVING IN THE UNIVERSE